paulscherrerinstitute/pikaday-time/README.md

-Pikaday - With Time Picker
+Pikaday - With Time Picker as an ES6 module
 ========

+### Changes from [Owen Mead-Robin's Pikaday][owen pika]

+- Converted to ES6 module
+- *moment* is now a full dependency

 ### Key Config Changes